jsquire/dotFiles/ubuntu-server/ReadMe.md

 * **ramdisk**
   _Authored in mid-2019, these scripts assist in the creation and removal of persistent RAM mounts, using tmpfs.
 At the time of writing, the server has a large set of RAM of which I want to allocate a portion to on-the-fly media transcoding._

+* **samba**
+  _Authored in mid-2019, these artifacts define the configuration for the local file share, attempting to link credentials to those of the Windows clients for transparent login._